ebenefuenf/quma/docs/index.rst

 It maps object methods to SQL script files and supports **SQLite**, **PostgreSQL**, **MySQL** and **MariaDB**.

-Unlike ORMs, it allows to write SQL as it was intended and to use all features the DBMS provides.
-As it uses plain SQL files you can fully utilize your database editor or IDE tool to author your queries.

 It also provides a simple connection pool and templating for dynamic SQL like conditional WHEREs.